UBC-MDS/DSCI-532_2024_6_Green-Development-Planner/README.md

 # gdf = gpd.read_file("data/preprocessed/preprocessed_data.shp", geometry="geometry")
 ```

+Note: Before deployment on render.com, remember to reverse this step (comment the development section and uncomment the deployment section).

 ### Step 5: Run the dashboard

 Navigate to the project root directory and use the following command.